-- Encourage Native people to get educated and to learn more about HIV/AIDS and its impact on their community.
+- encourage Native people to get educated, learn more about HIV/AIDS, and its impact on their community.

-- Work together to encourage testing options and HIV counseling in Native communities.
+- work together to promote testing options and HIV counseling in Native communities.

-- Help decrease the stigma associated with HIV/AIDS.
+- help eliminate the stigma associated with HIV/AIDS.

 Use #NativeHIVAIDSAwarnessDay to post on social media.

 In October of 2006, the National Native CBA Network presented a resolution to the National Congress of American Indians, and it was approved.
-The first National Native HIV/AIDS Awareness Day was held in 2007.
+They held the first observance in 2007.